peterdemin/peterdemin.github.io/source/12_articles/42-small-scale-deploy.md

 This mode adds a few steps to the deployment process - building the deployment artifacts (my.tar.gz), and unpacking on the server.

-- End-to-end time for the deployment of the new version: **low**, the whole project is transfered for each deployment.
+- End-to-end time for the deployment of the new version: **medium**, the whole project is transfered for each deployment.
 - Total time for a rollback to previous version: **very low**, the previous version can be kept on the server for a quick switch.
 - Ability to deploy manually, side-stepping CI/CD: **easy**, given the build script is independent from CI/CD environment.
 - Complexity of bootstrapping a new deployment environment: **low**, could be a shell script, but has to include version switching.